l0wigh/Fluorite/README.md

 ### Known issues

     - Java apps might be broken on some features. (ex: Ghidra)
-    - Support for floating windows is a really early stage and might be unstable, I recommend that you do not use it manually (Meta+Spacebar) for now.
+    - Support for floating windows is a really early stage and might be unstable, I recommend that you be careful with what you are doing.